snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start-aws/index.md

 ### Setting up your Iglu Server

 The first step is to set up your [Iglu](/docs/pipeline-components-and-applications/iglu/index.md) Server stack.
 This will mean that you can create and evolve your own [custom event & entities](/docs/understanding-tracking-design/out-of-the-box-vs-custom-events-and-entities/index.md#custom-events).
 Iglu enables you to store the schemas for your events & entities and fetch them as your events are getting processed by your pipeline.

-We will go into more details on why this is very valuable and how to create your custom events & entities later, but for now you will need to set this up first so that your pipeline (specifically the Enrich application and your Postgres loader) can communicate with Iglu.
+We will go into more details on why this is very valuable and how to create your custom events & entities later, but for now you will need to set this up first so that your pipeline (specifically the Enrich application and your loader) can communicate with Iglu.

 **Step 1: Update your input variables**